UserDonald/go-marketplace/docs/api-reference/README.md

 2. Include only the fields you need in your queries
 3. Handle errors gracefully on the client side
 4. Use appropriate HTTP headers for caching
 5. Consider implementing client-side caching for frequently accessed data
+6. Test error scenarios with invalid inputs
+7. Use the multiple product query (ids parameter) when fetching specific products
+8. Handle empty results appropriately (empty arrays instead of null)